 Check the hearing devices and put them on when the baby gets dressed in the morning.
 It becomes a natural part of the dressing routine.

 If your baby uses hearing amplification, he or she will benefit from consistent device use.
 Ask for assistance from other parents, your baby's audiologist and your family-infant teacher if your baby has trouble keeping device(s) on.

-helping babies adjust to wearing hearing aids for additional information.
+helping babies adjust to wearing hearing aids and frequently asked questions about device use for additional information.

 limit auditory distractions (e.g., TV or music on in the background, blender, noisy fans) when you are spending quality language time with your child.

 If your baby is being considered for a cochlear implant, it is valuable to provide auditory stimulation with hearing aids prior to the surgery.

 Little ones who are deaf or hard of hearing also rely on their

 eyes to take in information around them.
 Parents can help babies make use of visual information with a few simple strategies.
 Whether a child is learning spoken language, sign language, or both, VISUAL cues can make things clearer.
 The visual channel is important - Information presented visually (e.g., sign language, lipreading cues, gestures, body language) helps children who are DHH access language and communication.